 With this backpack, Tortuga have solved the problem of just how frustrating a hiking or “typical” backpacking pack can be.
 Instead of having to stuff one massive compartment with all of your luggage – and having to rifle through it all to find what you want – the Divide Backpack is full of organisational wonders and a clamshell opening for a stress and hassle-free trip.

-Inside this top expandable weekend bag for men, there’s dedicated space for a 15″ laptop (or 9.7″ tablet) as well as enough room for clothes good for 3 to 5 days worth of travel – it’s expandable, after all!
-Then there’s space for your toiletries and the all-important pocket for accessories and travel documents.
+Inside this top expandable weekend bag for men, there’s dedicated space for a 15″ laptop (or 9.7″ tablet) as well as enough room for clothes good for 3 to 5 days worth of travel.

-A major plus of the Tortuga Setout Divide Backpack is that it’s carry-on compliant with all airlines: no extra fees, no waiting in line, no lost luggage.
+A major plus of the Tortuga 30 L Travel Pack is that it’s carry-on compliant with all airlines: no extra fees, no waiting in line, no lost luggage.

-#4 – Best Weekend Bag for Men for City Breaks
+#4 – Most Durable Weekend Bag for Men

 If you’re looking for a top weekend bag for men for city breaks where you aren’t packing at ton of gear, then look no further than the Solgaard Lifepack.